3.0 FACULTY RIGHTS, RESPONSIBILITIES AND EVALUATIONS (SD5613S)

 B. In the case of a requested review (i.e., a promotion or early tenure review), the candidate initiates the process, notifying his/her Department Chair of the request for review.
 Faculty members are encouraged to meet with their Chairs to discuss the request and to consider the likelihood of Chair and Department support before pursuing the request.
 If the faculty member decides to pursue the request, he/she notifies the Provost and VCAA who then sends the candidate a notice of review as described above.
 Faculty members considering early tenure reviews or promotion reviews prior to the awarding of tenure should note that while a faculty member may request a review for tenure before the contractually specified time, a.negative tenure decision in this case is equivalent to a decision to not reappoint the faculty member after completion of the current probationary term.
 Because a promotion implies tenure, a request for a review for promotion from a non-tenured faculty member has the same consequences.

 4. The Chair adds copies of the candidate's annual Faculty Records and Merit Evaluations (including Dean's or Provost's written explanation of final evaluation and Provost's response to any appeal), student evaluation rating summaries and comments, and peer reviews of the faculty member's teaching to this file.
-These additional materials should cover the full period of time between the faculty member's last review and the current review.
+For candidates for reappointment and for tenure and promotion to the rank of Assistant Professor, these additional materials should cover the full period of time that the faculty member has been a full-time member of the UNC Asheville faculty.
+For candidates for promotion to the rank of Professor or Senior Lecturer, these additional materials should cover the preceding five full years.
 The Chair makes these materials available to the tenured members of the Department for their review.

 5. In certain circumstances, this process is modified as described below to ensure a fair and comprehensive evaluation.